Map

 var mappedName = ClassMappedNameCache.Get<Person>();

-You can use either of the following.
+For property-level mappings, use either of the following.

 var properties = PropertyCache.Get<Person>();